Therapists Have Therapists Too

 An emotional health check-up

-You don’t need to be in crisis to come to therapy.
-Feeling stuck, uncertain, less hopeful or experiencing difficult emotions, such as loss, doubts, life changes, relationship challenges, or issues related to neurodiversity can all be valid reasons to reach out.
-Even a general sense that something feels off is enough to make space for yourself in therapy.
+People seek counselling for many reasons.
+Feeling stuck, uncertain, less hopeful, or experiencing difficult emotions such as loss, doubts, life changes, relationship issues, or neurodiversity-related concerns can all be valid reasons to get in touch.
+Even a vague sense that something feels off is enough to create space for yourself in therapy.

 It gives you time and space with no disruptions to slow down to talk about what is important to you, access your feelings, and process them in a way that regular life doesn’t always allow.